ESE Parent Services

 The mission of Pinellas County Schools Office of Exceptional Student Education (ESE) is to provide services that support individualized learning opportunities for all students with exceptionalities.

 Be involved by creating an ongoing line of communication with your student’s educational providers.
 Each ESE student is assigned a classroom teacher and case manager.
 Your child’s classroom teacher can give you the name of your child’s case manager if needed.
-The case manager can provide information regarding your child’s IEP, services providers, and progress, as well as assist the IEP team in monitoring student progress.
-Unresolved concerns can be addressed at an IEP meeting coordinated through the school-based case manager.
-Ongoing concerns can be brought to the attention of the school-based administrator, ESE liaison, ESE Specialist, or the assigned area superintendent.
+The case manager can provide information regarding your child’s IEP, service providers, and progress, as well as assist the IEP team in monitoring student progress.
+Unresolved concerns can be addressed at an IEP meeting by the school-based case manager.
+Ongoing concerns can be brought to the attention of the school-based administrator, ESE liaison, ESE specialist, or the ESE Executive Director of Pinellas County Schools.

 Be informed and participate in the Pinellas County Schools ESE Advisory Committee Meetings- Information coming soon.